Histology can get a little crazy. Working out what it is you’re looking at when every slide seemingly looks the same, can get quite maddening!

 You can get an idea of that system from the labels on the left side of this screenshot…

-The creator says it’s based off cardio, respiratory, GI, musculoskeletal and cell histology.
+The creator says it’s based on cardio, respiratory, GI, musculoskeletal, and cell histology.
 Basically a complete system guide.

 Additional Information On Histology Anki Decks